 The Company's executive compensation program is designed to attract and retain highly skilled, performance-oriented executives and closely align compensation paid to our named executive officers with our operating and financial goals.
 The Committee regularly discusses the general principles that form the basis of our executive compensation program.
-The objectives, which guided the Committee's executive compensation decisions in 2021, are discussed below.
+The objectives, which guided the Committee's executive compensation decisions in 2022, are discussed below

-Objective Key Elements Align the interests of our executives with those of our stockholders.
-Performance-based executive compensation, including annual incentives and grants of performance-based restricted stock units, which are designed to incentivize management actions that are considered likely to enhance long-term Company performance and achieve selected financial and strategic metrics; Awards of time-vested restricted stock units under our long-term incentive plan, the value of which are dependent upon the growth of the Company's stock price over a period of several years; and Executive stock ownership guidelines pursuant to which executives are expected to maintain significant holdings of our stock.
-Reward achievement of both annual and long-term strategic and financial performance.
-Grants of performance-based restricted stock units, the payout of which is contingent upon our performance, as measured by certain key financial measures, over three annual performance periods; Grants of restricted stock units, the value of which are dependent upon the growth of the Company's stock price over a period of several years; and Annual performance-based incentive award, with a targeted focus on annual individual and Company-wide strategic and financial goals.
-Attract, motivate and retain highly experienced employees in key executive positions.
-A competitive total direct compensation package consisting of base salary, performance-based annual incentive awards and long-term equity awards; Employment agreements with our executives, which contain severance and change in control protections; and A Supplemental Savings Plan, a deferred compensation program providing a taxadvantaged method for our executives to save for retirement by deferring salary and annual incentive compensation and to receive matching and profit sharing contributions.
+KEY ELEMENTS Performance-based executive compensation, including annual incentives and grants of performance-based restricted stock units, which are designed to incentivize management actions that support long-term Company performance and achieve selected financial and strategic metrics; Awards of time-vested restricted stock units under our long-term incentive plan, the value of which are dependent upon the growth of the Company's stock price over a period of several years; and Executive stock ownership guidelines pursuant to which executives are expected to maintain significant holdings of our stock.
+Grants of performance-based restricted stock units, the payout of which is contingent upon our performance, as measured by certain key financial measures, over three annual performance periods; • Grants of restricted stock units, the value of which are dependent upon the growth of the Company's stock price over a period of several years; and Annual performance-based incentive awards, with a targeted focus on annual individual and Company-wide strategic and financial goals.
+A competitive total direct compensation package consisting of base salary, performance-based annual incentive awards and long-term incentive awards; • Employment agreements with certain of our executives, which contain severance and change in control protections; and A Supplemental Savings Plan, a deferred compensation program providing a tax-advantaged method for our executives to save for retirement by deferring salary and annual incentive compensation and to receive matching and profit sharing contributions. r